Financial Aid Information

 Students may schedule an appointment with a financial aid counselor to discuss eligibility requirements, verification, problems, budgeting of resources, or loan applications by calling (817) 735-2505 or (800) 346-8266.

-The Office of Financial Aid is located in the Division of Student Affairs on the second floor of the Educational and Administration building (EAD-247).
+The Office of Financial Aid is located in the Division of Student Affairs on the second floor of the Carl E. Everett Educational and Administration building (CEEEAD-247).

 Student Financial Aid Counseling

 Individual student counseling is available and encouraged.
 Counselors are available to discuss budgeting and types of financial aid awards.
-Students receiving federal loans are required to complete electronic loan entrance counseling before the release of the first disbursement of their first loan.
+Students receiving federal loans are required to complete an on-line loan entrance counseling at https://studentloans.gov before the release of the first disbursement of their first loan.